 ENDING THE CYCLE OF HOMELESSNESS

 Homeless families and individuals are provided housing plus services designed to promote self-sufficiency.
 Some of the services include employment services, education, counseling and household budgeting.
-SHELTER, Inc. owns and operates units throughout Contra Costa County, including an emergency family shelter in Martinez and family centers in Antioch and Pittsburg.
+SHELTER, Inc. owns and operates units throughout Contra Costa County, including an emergency family shelter in Martinez.

 We operate the Mountain View Emergency Family Shelter in Martinez to get homeless families with children off the streets and into a safe temporary home.
 The shelter accommodates 7 to 10 families (up to 30 people) who meet regularly with a case manager who assists with stable housing placement and links families to services such as education, employment and therapy.
 On average, 90% of the families exiting from our family emergency shelter move to stable housing, including long-term housing and stable, transitional housing.